Unforgiven (2001): Storylines

-On three occasions, Chris Jericho, and the WWF Hardcore Champion Rob Van Dam wrestled each other in several tag team matches with different partners.
+On three occasions, Chris Jericho and the WWF Hardcore Champion Rob Van Dam wrestled each other in several tag team matches with different partners.
 This eventually led to a title defense for Van Dam against Jericho at Unforgiven.

 The Brothers of Destruction (The Undertaker and Kane) defended the WCW Tag Team Championship against KroniK (Brian Adams and Bryan Clark) at Unforgiven.

-On the September 3 edition of Raw is War, Steven Richards attacked one half of the WCW, and WWF Tag Team Champions The Brothers of Destruction, The Undertaker during his match with Test.
-This led to a match between Undertaker, and Richards on the next night on SmackDown!.
-Before their match, Richards explained that he had attacked Undertaker because he considered Undertaker responsible for the disbanding of his faction Right to Censor.
-As Undertaker, and Richards' match started, former WCW Tag Team Champions KroniK (Brian Adams and Bryan Clark) debuted in WWF, and attacked Undertaker.
-The following week on Raw Is War, Richards interfered in The Undertaker's match against Booker T. Afterwards, as Undertaker was about to perform a Last Ride on Richards, Adams, and Clark took down Undertaker with the clothesline, and finished him off with a double chokeslam through the announce table.
-On the September 17 edition of Raw is War, KroniK cost Brothers of Destruction (The Undertaker and Kane), the WWF Tag Team Championship against Dudley Boyz (Bubba Ray Dudley and D-Von Dudley).
+On the September 3 edition of Raw is War, Steven Richards attacked one half of the WCW and WWF Tag Team Champions The Brothers of Destruction, The Undertaker, during his match with Test.
+This led to a match between The Undertaker and Richards on the next night on SmackDown!.
+Before their match, Richards explained that he had attacked The Undertaker because he considered The Undertaker responsible for the disbanding of his faction Right to Censor.
+As The Undertaker and Richards' match started, former WCW Tag Team Champions KroniK (Brian Adams and Bryan Clark) debuted in the WWF and attacked The Undertaker.
+The following week on Raw Is War, Richards interfered in The Undertaker's match against Booker T. Afterwards, as The Undertaker was about to perform a Last Ride on Richards, Adams, and Clark took down The Undertaker with the clothesline, and finished him off with a double chokeslam through the announce table.
+On the September 17 edition of Raw is War, KroniK cost Brothers of Destruction (The Undertaker and Kane) the WWF Tag Team Championship against Dudley Boyz (Bubba Ray Dudley and D-Von Dudley).
 After the match, the on-screen WCW Owner Shane McMahon announced that Brothers of Destruction would defend the WCW Tag Team Championship against KroniK at Unforgiven.